IVSoftware/IVSoftware.Portable.Common/README.md

 - Captures the caller identity.
 - Wraps the exception in a `Throw` object that includes an ID, message, and `Handled` flag.
 - Routes the signal through a static event.
-- Honors the caller’s choice to suppress or escalate.
+- Honors the caller's choice to suppress or escalate.
 - Behaves the same whether running under Debug or Release.

 This enables Release-mode diagnostics without relying on `Debug.WriteLine` availability or a Debug-only NuGet variant.